zoetyu/workshop-ws-05-02-alt-frontend/README.md

-Finally add an input text bar to type your to do items and a button to submit them:
+Finally add an input text bar under your ToDoItem in HTML to type your to do items and a button to submit them:

 ```html
 <input type="text" v-model="todo"  v-on:keyup.enter="createNewToDoItem"/>